Skip to content

 FHA uses county-based loan limits, with higher caps in more expensive housing markets.

-That means USDA is limited more by income, location, and repayment ability, while FHA is limited more by county loan caps and borrower qualifications.
+That means USDA is limited more by income, location and repayment ability, while FHA is limited more by county loan caps and borrower qualifications.

 Pros And Cons Of USDA Loans

-• No down payment for eligible buyers
+No down payment for eligible buyers.
+Location restrictions apply.

 Pros And Cons Of FHA Loans

-Potential Drawbacks
+Potential Advantages Potential Drawbacks

-• Requires a down payment
+Available nationwide.
+Requires a down payment.

-• FHA loan limits apply by county
+Broader property options for owner-occupants.
+FHA loan limits apply by county.

 Which Loan Is Better For Your Situation?